nextcloud/all-in-one/local-instance.md

 If you do not have any contol over the network, you may think about using Cloudflare Argo Tunnel to get a valid certificate for your Nextcloud.
 However it will be opened to the public internet then.
 See https://github.com/nextcloud/all-in-one#how-to-run-nextcloud-behind-a-cloudflare-argo-tunnel how to set this up.

 ## 4. Buy a certificate and use that
 If none of the above ways work for you, you may simply buy a certificate from an issuer for your domain.
-You then download the certificate onto your server, configure AIO in [reverse proxy mode](./reverse-proxy.md) and use the certificate for your domain in your reverse proxy.
+You then download the certificate onto your server, configure AIO in [reverse proxy mode](./reverse-proxy.md) and use the certificate for your domain in your reverse proxy config.